Top Links

 - Freesat: BBC iPlayer became available on Freesat in December 2009 (BBC iPlayer on Freesat).

-- Freeview: BBC iPlayer is not available on Freeview.
+- Freeview: BBC iPlayer is available on some Freeview HD boxes and most Internet-enabled Freeview HD TV sets.

-- Sky Satellite TV: BBC iPlayer is not available on Sky Digital.
+- Sky Satellite TV: BBC iPlayer is now available on a Sky Digital Sky+ HD box.

 BBC iPlayer on the Apple iPhone